 - In the Configuration Manager console, go to the Software Library workspace, expand Operating Systems, and then select the Task Sequences node.

 - In the Task Sequence list, select the task sequence that you want to edit.

-We are going to add following steps in task sequence.
+We are going to add the following steps to the task sequence.

 Set Task Sequence Variable

 - To add this step in the task sequence editor, select Add, select General and select Set Task Sequence Variable.

 - On the Properties tab for this step, configure the settings described in this section.
 Specify the name of a task sequence action variable and Value.